 In all the organizations I have worked in, I have come to know of three types of cost centers.
-The first is the personal cost center, made up of a person or a team.
+The first is the personal cost center, a person or a team.
 The second is the production cost centers, responsible for production work.
 All direct production costs are normally charged to such centers.
 The last is the service cost centers, which offer services to production centers.
 These deal with indirect costs and can either be plant maintenance, administration, personnel service, and material service centers.

 13. What Is a Cost Unit?
 Could You Please Explain with an example?

 It is a quantitative unit of a product or service which guides the estimation of costs.
-These can either be units of production such as kilowatt-hours, tons, unit of service, gallons, consultation hours, and in some cases, patent rights.
+These can either be units of production such as kilowatt-hours, tons, units of service, gallons, consultation hours, and in some cases, patent rights.

 14. Could You Define the Concept of Cost Accounting?